 The new Traffic Management will carry the development of a generic framework for applications allowing plug and play installation, a standardized multi-purpose workstation and advanced business logic applied for traffic regulation and operation covering the need for improving existing procedures and enabling the execution of new functionalities such as ATO and Moving Block developed under the S2R program to secure an increase of capacity and a reduction of cost.
 WP7 - Exploitation, Dissemination and CommunicationThis WP seeks to ensure proper dissemination and promotion of the project and its results, in a way which is consistent with the dissemination and promotion activities of the Shift2Rail JU and the already ongoing IP2 project X2Rail-1.
 It will ensure that the outputs of the project are delivered in a form which makes them immediately available for use by the IP2 within Shift2Rail.
 The WP7 will make use of the results stemming from all other work packages and foster the communication and transfer of these results.

 * Please note that this/these deliverable(s) is/are undergoing S2R JU review and acceptance processes.
-At this stage this deliverable(s) reflects only the authors's view and the S2R JU is not responsible for any use that may be made of the information it contains.
+All deliverables, results and publications herewith provided reflects only the author’s view and the S2R JU is not responsible for any use that may be made of the information it contains.

 The X2Rail-2 project was presented at the “Space for Innovation in Rail” event in Vienna.
 The aim of the event was to share the vision and roadmap of space technologies for the future of railways in Europe, what is their role in innovation and digitalisation, with a special focus on progress and implementation of GNSS for rail.
 The X2Rail-2 project coordinator Salvatore Sabina shared with the audience about the status of the Fail-Safe Train Positioning Specifications and the Functional Architecture that are expected to include the results of other on-going analysis by the middle of 2019.